egohygiene/manifesto/PILLARS.md

 ### **A Framework for Holistic Alignment & Self-Maintenance**

 Ego Hygiene is **the practice of maintaining clarity in all aspects of life.**
-Just as we care for our **physical health,** we must also maintain the **mental, digital, financial, and emotional aspects of our existence.**
+Just as we care for our **physical health,** we must also maintain the **mental, digital, financial, relational, sexual, and energetic aspects of our existence.**

 🚀 **The following Pillars serve as the foundation for sustainable growth, alignment, and self-awareness.**